 Detox and rehab are often required before a person is able to get off this drug.
 But a lot of people do not realize how dangerous stopping this medication can be because it is prescribed and recommended by their doctor.

 When it is used appropriately, methadone can be very effective.
 But the reality is that people are often left on it for years, which only makes their addictions that much stronger.
 This drug can and often is abused recreationally as well.
 As an opioid drug, it is considered one of the major players behind the opioid crisis.

 Fortunately, it is possible to recover from a methadone addiction, regardless of how long a person has been taking it.
 With the right support and treatment, addicts will find that they can reach their goal of getting sober once and for all.

-It was originally developed in the 1930s, and has been used to treat chronic pain.
-It’s also often used as a way to treat Opiate addiction in some people.
-It’s found under a few different names, including Methadose, Dolophine and Diskets, and you can take it by mouth or by injection.
+Methadone is a drug that was originally developed in the 1930s.
+It has been used to treat chronic pain, and also as an opioid replacement therapy drug for people with opioid addictions.
+It may be sold under a few different names, including Methadose, Dolophine and Diskets.
+It can be taken by mouth or as an injection.

 Methadone has been viewed as a great alternative to Morphine for pain relief because it has a much longer half-life.
 People can generally take Methadone and expect it to last them all day, as opposed to Morphine, which only lasts a few hours.
 When it’s used for pain relief, it works by increasing the body’s pain threshold, and the effects are felt almost immediately.